Donor Family Support

-- He/She/They made the decision to give the gift of life through organ, eye, and tissue donation.
+- Mike made the decision to give the gift of life through organ, eye, and tissue donation.

-- His/Her/Their donated organs saved the lives of five people.
+- Angel’s donated organs saved the lives of five people.

-- He/She/They had a loving and giving nature and made the decision to give the gift of life to help others have a second chance at life.
+- Jordan had a loving and giving nature and made the decision to give the gift of life to help others have a second chance at life.

-- His/Her/Their giving spirit continues in death, as she was able to donate her tissues and touch the lives of as many as 75 people.
+- Calvin’s giving spirit continues in death, as he was able to donate his tissues and touch the lives of as many as 75 people.

-- He/She/They was/were a giving person in life and that giving continued in death as he was able to help many others live by donating her organ, eyes, and tissues.
+- Jada was a giving person in life and that giving continued in death as she was able to help many others live by donating her organ, eyes, and tissues.

-- His/Her/Their family honored her generous decision to give the gift of life through organ, eye, and tissue donation.
+- Kim’s family honored her generous decision to give the gift of life through organ, eye, and tissue donation.

-- His/Her/Their final act of kindness was to give the gift of life through organ, eye, and tissue donation.
+- Jose’s final act of kindness was to give the gift of life through organ, eye, and tissue donation.

-- In lieu of flowers, the family asks for contributions in his/her/their honor to LifeShare Carolinas, PO Box 32861, Charlotte, NC 28262.
+- In lieu of flowers, memorials in honor of Maria may be made to LifeShare Carolinas, 5000-D Airport Center Parkway, Charlotte, NC 28208.